caiks/TBOT03/README.md

 ros2 run TBOT03 commander RIGHT

 ```
-In this sequence we begin 3 steps away from room 5 approaching from right.
+In this sequence we begin 3 steps away from room 5 approaching from the right.
 All previous slices are ambiguous -
 ```
 actor       goal:AHEAD
 actor       AHEAD   time 3.705s